ct-clearhaus/money-ecb/README.rst

     puts '1 EUR'.to_money.exchange_to(:USD)

-If ``/tmp/ecb-fxr.cache`` is a valid CSV file with exchange rates, the rates will be used for conversion.
+If ``/tmp/ecb-fxr.cache`` is a valid CSV file with exchange rates, the rates will be used for conversion (unless newer rates are available; if so, new rates will be fetched—see `auto-update`_).
 If the file does not exist, new rates will be downloaded from the European Central Bank and stored in the file.
 To update the cache,